-101 Scope, purpose and application
+101 Scope and Purpose

-- 101.1 This standard is published as a Ministerial Building Standard that forms part of the Building Rules under the Planning, Development and Infrastructure Act 2016 (the Act) and must be read in conjunction with the requirements of the Planning, Development and Infrastructure (General) Regulations (the Regulations). - All new building work is required by the Act and Regulations to comply with the current Building Rules.
-However, with the exception of a few specific matters, retrospective upgrading of existing buildings is not required under legislation unless a relevant authority or an appropriate authority has identified that there are health and/or safety risks for the building occupants or (in some cases) access issues that need to be addressed. - Table 101-1 below sets out the legislative circumstances in the Act and Regulations that can trigger the need to upgrade parts, elements or systems in an existing building to reduce any identified health and safety risks. - 101.4 Without guidance on the extent of upgrading that may be required by an authority under these circumstances, interpretation of the legislation has been inconsistent and buildings have sometimes been required to be upgraded to an extent either above or below that which is considered necessary or reasonable for an existing building. - To address this anomaly, minimum acceptable performance standards for health, safety, amenity and access that an existing Class 2 to 9 building must meet under the Act and Regulations when it is undergoing a health and/or safety assessment by a relevant authority or an appropriate authority are herein defined.
+- All new building work is required by the Planning, Development and Infrastructure Act 2016 (the Act) and Planning, Development and Infrastructure (General) Regulations (the Regulations) to comply with the current Building Rules.
+However, with the exception of a few specific matters, retrospective upgrading of existing buildings is not required under legislation unless a relevant authority or an appropriate authority has identified that there are health and/or safety risks for the building occupants or (in some cases) access issues that need to be addressed. - Table 101-1 below sets out the legislative circumstances in the Act and Regulations that can trigger the need to upgrade parts, elements or systems in an existing building to reduce any identified health and safety risks. - 101.3 Without guidance on the extent of upgrading that may be required by an authority under these circumstances, interpretation of the legislation has been inconsistent and buildings have sometimes been required to be upgraded to an extent either above or below that which is considered necessary or reasonable for an existing building. - 101.4 To address this anomaly, minimum acceptable performance standards for health, safety and amenity that an existing Class 2 to 9 building must meet under the Act and Regulations when it is undergoing a health and/or safety assessment by a relevant authority or an appropriate authority are herein defined.
 In addition, guidance is provided on acceptable practices that can be used to meet these performance standards.